Dhu al-Shamalayn: Martyrdom

 After Dhu al-Shamalayn came to Madina he participated in the Battle of Badr.
 This was his first and last Ghazwa.
 In this battle he sacrificed his life for Islam and became a Badri martyr, a holiness shared by only fourteen others.
-It is said that his Yazid ibn al-Harith didn't leave him even in death and both were martyred together in the battle.
+It is said that his pact brother Yazid ibn al-Harith didn't leave him even in death and both were martyred together in the battle.
 Dhu al-Shamalayn was only 30 at the time of his martyrdom.
 He was martyred at the hands of Abu Usama Jushmi and his pact brother Yazid ibn al-Harith.